vanzasetia/personal-website/src/beliefs.md

 You do not need to agree on everything.
 You can disagree.

 Sharing my beliefs here means that you know what kind of person I am in general, and I filter billions of people on the internet to be friends with me.

-(If your beliefs are exactly the same as mine, wait, wait!
-Does that mean you are me?)